ay0408/CompLaplace/README.md

 (・It would be extremely important to add no more noise than necessary, i.e., to add only the minimal amount of noise as possible, both in terms of accuracy and privacy assurance.)

-**・While this study was kind of a proof-of-concept, we intend to develop more reliable methods by investigating better information compression techniques and considering varying noise distributions smoothly at the boundary to satisfy exact differential privacy.**
+**・While this study was kind of a proof-of-concept, we intend to develop more reliable methods by investigating better information compression techniques and considering varying noise distributions smoothly at the boundary to truly satisfy differential privacy.**

 (・Is it possible to develop methods that maintain a certain accuracy regardless of the privacy level (like the results in this study)?
 (It doesn't matter whether they use differential privacy or not.))